-As demonstrated in the diagram, on every new customer onboarding, our automated services created keys and did provisioning of applications and databases as per the pricing plan adopted by customers.
+As demonstrated in the diagram, on every new customer onboarding, our automated services created keys and did provisioning of applications and the databases as per the pricing plan adopted by customers.
 Once the step is complete, they could immediately start using the platform.

 For every customer’s request, the load balancer identifies the right IP address of the application to process.
-Thereafter, the application gets fully-encrypted data from an isolated database, decrypts data using the keys, and sends it back to the user.
+Thereafter, the application gets fully encrypted data from an isolated database, decrypts data using the keys, and sends it back to the user.

 They say- sometimes it’s the smallest decisions that can change things forever.
 It was our decision to probe the customer’s case and choose the SaaS architecture type which is the right one.
 This was to serve their purpose well.
 Some of the advantages that the customer enjoyed-